ryanhawthorne/IOIntroduction/README.md

 # Welcome and acknowledgement

-Welcome to this online course on R and econometrics for industrial organisation!
-This course closely follows the work of Prof. Sebastian Kranz (Ulm University):
+Welcome to this tutorial on R and econometrics for industrial organisation, accompanying Prof. Lukasz Grzybowski's lectures.
+This tutorial closely follows the work of Prof. Sebastian Kranz (Ulm University):

 - Empirical Industrial Organisation and Consumer Choice: https://github.com/skranz/Empirical_IO_Course
 - Market analysis with econometrics and machine learning: https://github.com/skranz/MarketAnalysis